herimendoza/kuralabs_deployment_3/Documentation/deploy3_documen.md

 #### ***6. Improvements***

 In thinking about how to improve this deployment:
 - It would merit consideration to have one VPC with EC2's in private subnets in different availablity zones, instead of two VPCs with public subnets.
 This would mitigate security risks that come with not securing subnets.
-In a real world, enterprise level environment, all the servers would ideally be in subnets with reduntant servers in other AZs.
+In a real world, enterprise level environment, all the servers would ideally be in private subnets with reduntant servers in other AZs.
 The user would access the app through a bastion host.
 - More tests (using cypress) could be added to this pipeline.
 A third EC2 could be instantiated with Cypress and a Cypress test stage could be added to the pipeline.
 The application would be put through tests on the third server before being deployed on the deployment server.